catly1/TwinTales/README.md

 ## What is this?
-This is a platformer game where you can jump around.
+This is a platformer game where you control two characters that share the same input.
+The goal is to get them both at some point in the map at the same time.

 ## Features
 In this game, a player can: